 Mistake #2: Waiting too long to refinance

-Mistake #3: Adding years to your home loan
+Mistake #3: Adding years to your mortgage

-For example, let’s say you took out a $500,000 home loan at 4.50% for 30 years.
-After making repayments for five years, you’ll owe $455,789.59.
-If you refinance this amount to a new lender for a 25-year term at 4.00%, your monthly repayments would be $2,405.83.
-However, if you refinanced to a new 30-year term, your monthly repayments would drop to $2,176.01
+For example, let’s say you took out a $500,000 mortgage at 4.50% for 30 years.
+After making repayments for five years, you owe $455,789.59.
+If you refinance this amount with a new lender for a 25-year term at 4.00%, your monthly repayments are $2,405.83.
+However, if you refinance to another 30 years, your monthly repayments drop to $2,176.01

 Mistake #4: Refinancing when your home has fallen in value

 When you refinance, you’ll find that your home has risen in value most of the time.
 You have built up equity, and your loan-to-value ratio (LVR) is lower than when you took out your initial mortgage, which is an excellent position.

 With the way a lot of New Zealand property has performed over the last five or so years, you could be forgiven for assuming that property prices always go up.
 But, unfortunately, that’s not necessarily the case, especially in the short term.